Join Our Mailing List Sign Up

 Joe Sky-Tucker View posts by Joe Sky-Tucker

-Joe Sky-Tucker has over twenty years’ experience working in the nonprofit world in a variety of positions and organizations including direct experience working with at risk youth and families in crisis, fund development, and strategic planning.
-Currently he works as the President and CEO of Business Impact NW, an asset building/community lender that specializes in supporting small and micro-businesses; helping them to achieve financial stability.
-He has also worked with “at-risk” youth in mental health settings including working with foster care youth, children in locked psychiatric settings, and group homes.
-Joe Sky-Tucker has a Masters in Social Work from the University of Washington.
-He lives in Seattle.
+(jO sky-tuck-ER) Joe Sky-Tucker has over thirty years of experience working in the nonprofit world in a variety of positions and organizations, including direct experience working with “at-risk” youth and families in crisis, fund development, and strategic planning.
+He has also worked with “at-risk” youth in mental health settings, including foster care youth, children in locked psychiatric settings, and group homes.
+Further, he has worked to ensure hardworking families have access to safe, fair, and affordable financial services.
+Currently, Joe is the President and CEO of Business Impact NW, an asset-building/community lender that specializes in supporting small and micro-businesses, helping them achieve financial stability through technical assistance and lending services.
+Joe has a Master’s in Social Work from the University of Washington.

 Scroll to top